Pilot Grant Program

 Dr. Spanier will examine the contribution of certain lymphocytes towards the onset of autoimmune disease, with the goal of developing biomarkers to identify at-risk patients.
 Dr. Spanier also plans to test the effects of immunotherapies on these lymphocytes, in order to determine if their development in the body might be slowed or prevented.

-The application period for 2017 pilot grants is closed.
-Please check back for announcements regarding application due dates for our next round of pilot grants in December 2018.
+The pilot grant application period for 2018 closes Friday, October 5th.
+Please check back for announcements regarding application due dates for our next round of pilot grants in spring 2019.